lorenzofratus/secure-network-rebrand/README.md

 -   `PersonCard.vue` is used to show syntetized information about a person.
 It contains the profile picture, the name and the surname of the subject.
 -   `ResourceCard.vue` is used to show syntetized information about a given resource.
 -   `ServiceCard.vue` is used to show syntetized information about a given service.
--   `ThreatCard` is used to show information about a possible Threat.
+-   `ThreatCard.vue` is used to show information about a possible Threat.

 #### Items